The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: The K unneth spectral sequence for H *(e n;F p)

+\item Recall from the proof of \Cref{thm: collapse} that $u^{p^i-1}f_{i,j}=0$ as it is in odd total degree and the only elements in lower filtration are in even total degree.
+This is also our base case for the induction proof of the next relation.

-In each of the following cases, all we have to do is show that there are no eligible candidates in the given total degree of filtration less than that which the relation occurs in.
-Since we have a basis for $\Tor$ and hence $\pi_*(\HF_p \wedge_{\BPn} e_n)$, this amounts to ruling out classes of the form $qu^kf_I$ where $q\in \pi_0(e_n)$ and $k$ and $I$ are of the appropriate degree.
+\item In each of the following cases all we have to do is show that there are no eligible candidates in the given total degree of lower filtration.
+Since we have a basis for $\Tor$, and hence for $\pi_*(\HF_p \wedge_{\BPn} e_n)$, this amounts to ruling out classes of the form $qu^kf_I$ where $q\in \pi_0(e_n)$ and $k$ and $I$ are of the appropriate degree.
 Sometimes $q$ will not play a role as $u^kf_I$ is already $0$.

 First let us consider $\alpha_I f_I=0$ when $n\in I=\{i_1,i_2,i_3,\ldots, i_m\}$.
 Assume that this is true for all $J$ of cardinality less than $m$.
-Thus we are looking for an element in total degree $(-1)+\Sigma_{i\in I}2p^i-1$ in filtration less than $m-1$.
+Thus we are looking for an element in total degree $(-1)+\sum_{i\in I}2p^i-1$ in filtration less than $m-1$.
 This is impossible for degree reasons.
 Since the parity of the total degree is the same as the parity of $\#I-1$ we see that the only way to have an element in the same total degree is to be in an even number of filtrations lower.
-So the next element in a lower filtration of the highest possible total degree is $qu^jf_{I''}$ where $I''$ is $I$ without it's two smallest elements for some $j$.
+So the next element in a lower filtration of the highest possible total degree is $qu^jf_{I''}$ for some $j$, where $I''$ is $I$ without its two smallest elements.
 The difference in total degree between $f_{I''}$ and $\alpha_I f_I$ is $2p^{i_1}-1+2p^{i_2}-1+2p^{i_3}-1$ thus $j>p^{i_3}-1$.
-However, this product is already $0$ by our hypothesis.
+However, this product is already $0$ by our induction hypothesis.
 This relies on the already observed fact that $u^{p^i-1}f_{i,j}=0$.